 Isocyanates, such as methylene diphenyl diisocyanate (DMI), are discovered in the “Side A” of the spray foam mix.2 Isocyanates are also found in paints, varnishes and other types of foam.
 They are a known cause of occupational asthma.3 According to Dr. Yuh-Chin T. Huang, a professor at Duke University Medical Center, isocyanate-induced asthma is similar to other types of asthma, however instead of being activated by exercise, it is triggered by exposure.
 Re-exposure can trigger intense asthma attacks.2 as soon as somebody has ended up being sensitized.

-Property owner Keri Rimel states she and her husband have both end up being exceptionally conscious isocyanates and other chemical smells following exposure during spray foam installation.
-“He still to this day can stroll into any dining establishment, office or home and he can right away inform if there’s spray foam in a structure,” said Rimel of her husband.
+Property owner Keri Rimel states she and her husband have both become exceptionally conscious of isocyanates and other chemical smells following exposure during spray foam installation.
+“He still, to this day, can stroll into any dining establishment, office, or home, and he can right away inform if there’s spray foam in a structure,” said Rimel of her husband.

 According to the CDC, direct contact with isocyanates can also trigger a rash if it can be found in contact with the skin.